paulbradshaw/MED7373-Data-Journalism/README.md

 By the end of this week you should be able to identify techniques for working with large datasets, and issues surrounding big data, linked data, open data, and sensor journalism.

-* Workshop: Querying large datasets using SQL
+* Workshop: [Fork this!](https://github.com/paulbradshaw/MED7373-Data-Journalism/tree/master/sql): Querying large datasets using SQL
 * Task: Development of data journalism project - reflection on data-driven vs hypothesis-driven methods
 * Reading:
-  * Vallance-Jones & McKie (2017) ch5: Working with databases URL
+  * Vallance-Jones & McKie (2017) ch5: Working with databases
   * [Hammond (2015): From computer-assisted to data-driven: Journalism and Big Data](https://www.researchgate.net/publication/287391319_From_computer-assisted_to_data-driven_Journalism_and_Big_Data)

 ## Week 11: Here come the robots: AI, machine learning and bots